How to Spend a Week in West Hollywood

-From 5 to 7 PM, reality TV fans can share small plates, discounted cocktails and house wine in the sexy gardens of Lisa Vanderpump’s Italian eatery—PUMP Restaurant & Lounge, 8948 Santa Monica Blvd.
+You should have some time to freshen up in your room before heading back out for a lively happy hour and early dinner at a neighborhood bar.
+From 5-7 p.m.
+Monday through Thursday, reality TV fans can share small plates, discounted cocktails, and house wine in the sexy gardens of Lisa Vanderpump’s Italian eatery, PUMP Restaurant & Lounge (8948 Santa Monica Blvd.).

 The Comedy Store

 Book your seat online for The Main Room or Original Room to see comedians you know from TV and Netflix.
-Joe Rogan, Nikki Glaser, Brody Stevens, Ali Wong and many more.
+Past guests include Joe Rogan, Nikki Glaser, Ali Wong, and many more.
 Want your shot at comedy fame?
-Sign up for Potluck (open mic) on Mondays.
-Fifteen newcomers get 3 minutes each to earn a spot on stage.
-Sign up at 6 PM; the show starts at 7 PM.
+Sign up for the Monday night open mic.
+Fifteen newcomers, selected through a lottery,get 3 minutes each on stage.
+Sign up at 6 p.m. on the patio; the show starts at 7 p.m.
 (8433 Sunset Blvd.)

-Brunch here with foodies, rockers and starlets!
-Locally sourced and made with love, the food and drink here is as pleasant as the ambiance.
-8766 Holloway Dr.
+Brunch here with foodies, rockers, and starlets!
+Locally sourced and made with love, the food and drinks here are as pleasant as the ambiance.
+(8766 Holloway Drive)

 Dress yourself in Armani or Nicole Miller.
-You’ll find high style jewelry and watches, men’s and women’s fashion, eyewear, and tailoring.
+You’ll find high end jewelry and watches, men’s and women’s fashion, eyewear, and tailoring within this walkable retail and restaurant destination.
 The larger than life billboards are a bonus.
+(8623 Sunset Blvd)

-This modern organic café takes bold Mexican flavors to a new level.
+Stop for a late lunch and taste how this modern organic café takes bold Mexican flavors to a new level.
 Buen provecho!
-8720 Sunset Blvd.
+(8720 Sunset Blvd.)